bajibpathan/bajibpathan/README.md

 ## 🌱 What I'm Working On

-I'm currently expanding my enterprise infrastructure and observability experience into modern cloud engineering by focusing on:
+I'm strengthening my cloud engineering expertise by building real-world AWS solutions and documenting every step of the journey.

 - ☁️ AWS Cloud Engineering
 - 🏗️ Infrastructure as Code (Terraform)